 The Trust will target to have total indebtedness of no more than 65% as a percentage of gross book value, with the ability to increase to 70% for short periods of time.
-As at December 31, 2021, the Trust had total indebtedness to gross book value of 58% (December 31, 2020 - 54%).
-The Trust is required to maintain certain financial covenants related to its mortgage liabilities in accordance with its loan agreements, which include debt service coverage ratios.
-For the year ended December 31, 2021, the Trust was in compliance with all of its loan covenants and obligations under its loan agreements.
+As at December 31, 2022, the Trust had total indebtedness to gross book value of 53% (2021 - 58%).
+The Trust is required to maintain certain financial covenants related to its mortgages payable liability in accordance with its loan agreements, which include debt service coverage ratios.
+For the year ended December 31, 2022, the Trust was in compliance with all of its loan covenants and obligations under its loan agreements.